godot-dimensions/g4mf/specification/parts/node.md

 The node at index 0 is the root node.
 All other nodes in the file are either descendants of the root node, or are not used.
 Nodes not used in the core scene hierarchy MAY be used by extensions.
 G4MF files may also contain zero nodes, in which case the file is not a scene, but a collection of data, such as a 4D mesh.
 The root node at index 0 MUST be untransformed, meaning its transform properties either MUST NOT be set or MUST be set to their default values.

+G4MF nodes may be empty nodes, or at most "one thing".
+For example, a single node MUST NOT be both a camera and a mesh instance at the same time.

 ## Example

 The following example defines a 4-dimensional G4MF file with a root node at index 0 and a child node at index 1 with a position of (1, 2, 3, 4).